Luckydragon96/MOCCMS/README.md

 MOCCSNMS_NSGA2.sln

 ### Comparison Algorithm
-The code of comparison algorithms are as follows.
+The codes of comparison algorithms are as follows.

 NSGA-II:https://github.com/Luckydragon96/NSGA_II